What is the Isopod Temperature Range: Understanding Their Heating Requirements

 Humidity Requirements

-Along with temperature, humidity is equally important for isopods.
+Along with temperature, moisture and humidity are equally important for isopods.
 They require a moist environment to thrive, and their optimal humidity levels are between 70-80%.
 Low humidity can lead to dehydration and molting issues, while high humidity can lead to stagnant air and mold growth.
+Proper moisture levels are key to Cappuccino isopods' health.

 Light Requirements

-Isopods are nocturnal creatures, and they prefer low light environments.
-Excessive light exposure can cause stress and disrupt their natural behaviour.
+Isopods are nocturnal creatures, and they tend to prefer low light environments.
+Excessive light exposure can cause stress and disrupt their natural behaviour, and terrestrial isopods will often burrow or seek hiding places to avoid bright light.

 It is recommended to provide natural light or a low wattage bulb for a few hours a day.
 This will mimic their natural environment and provide the required light spectrum for plant growth in the enclosure.